 Get your career off to the best start by studying a games and application development degree.
+This rapidly growing field needs talented games and app developers who can design, create and publish across multiple platforms – be it phones, tablets, watches, cars or websites.
 You'll gain hands-on experience with up-to-date technologies that are backed by sound training in fundamental concepts, models and methods.
 Our courses include work placements and internships, allowing you to apply what you learn in a professional environment and develop crucial professional networks.

 Undergraduate (your first degree)

 An undergraduate degree is generally completed between two to four years, depending on the pattern of study and any recognition of prior learning you may have.
 Associate degrees, bachelor and bachelor with honours are all undergraduate degrees.

 A postgraduate qualification can be undertaken by students who have already completed an undergraduate degree or possess significant, demonstrable work experience.
 Postgraduate courses include graduate certificates, graduate diplomas, master’s and PhDs, as well as specialist programs for industry professionals.

 Research degrees are research based master’s or PhD programs that focus on a single area of expertise.
 They provide students the opportunity to carry out highly specialised research under expert supervision.